Bobby Bare Jr.: Solo work

 His CD, Storm – A Tree – My Mother's Head, was self-released through Bare's licensing company, 30 Tigers/Naked Albino Recordings, in 2010.
 The title of the record was inspired by a January 2008 storm in Nashville that injured his mother.
 "Mom was sitting on the couch, the last day of January in 2008, and there was a big, windy storm outside.
 And a big branch broke off halfway up the tree.
 It fell on the house, and literally split the house in two and landed exactly on top of her."
-Another song on the record, "The Sky Is The Ground," is about a bicycle accident his son had when he was two.
+Another song on the record, "The Sky Is the Ground," is about a bicycle accident his son had when he was two.

 Bare regularly performs in house concerts, often accompanied by the vocals of singer Carey Kotsionis.

-Shame on Me, a 2-song 7-inch vinyl record will be released by Big Legal Mess/Fat Possum Records in early 2014.
+Shame on Me, a two-song, 7-inch vinyl record was to be released by Big Legal Mess/Fat Possum Records in early 2014.

-Spring 2014 saw the release of a new record on Bloodshot Records called Undefeated, and will feature a full band.
+Spring 2014 had the release of a new record on Bloodshot Records called Undefeated, and was to feature a full band.
 The first single off the record, "The Big Time," was released as a preview before the official April 15 record launch.
-Bare recorded the album with Mark Nevers (Lambchop) and Grammy-winning engineer Vance Powell (Jack White, Alicia Keys, the Dixie Chicks, Buddy Guy).
+Bare recorded the album with Mark Nevers (Lambchop) and Grammy-winning engineer Vance Powell (Jack White, Alicia Keys, the Dixie Chicks, and Buddy Guy).

-On the theme of the album: Bare "wrote the album about the end of his relationship with the mother of his youngest child, who is 3.
+On the theme of the album, Bare "wrote the album about the end of his relationship with the mother of his youngest child, who is three.
 The 10 rootsy Americana-style rock songs are at once poignant and shot through with mordant wit, which Bare said is a coping mechanism."
 Bare opened for Guided By Voices in June 2014.